Last updated 10th February, 2026

 For clarity, these are locations that a network claims to have 5G coverage in, however the amount of coverage can vary significantly, so it won’t always be widespread.

-As such, it’s worth using a network’s official coverage checker to be sure it’s available in the places that matter to you.
+As such, it’s worth using our coverage checker or a network’s official coverage checker to be sure it’s available in the places that matter to you.

 Town/City |